The worst foods for gut health and how they disrupt your entire system

 When you consistently consume the worst foods for gut health, the resulting dysbiosis and inflammation do not stay contained in the digestive tract.
 The gut is the foundation of health for several major bodily systems.

 Inflammatory Bowel Disease (IBD): There is a strong correlation between Western diets high in sugar and fats and the onset of IBD, including Crohn’s disease and ulcerative colitis.
-The erosion of the protective mucosal layer makes the intestinal wall susceptible to autoimmune attacks.[7]
+The erosion of the protective mucosal layer may make the intestinal wall more susceptible to immune dysregulation.[7]

 Metabolic Syndrome and Type 2 Diabetes: The microbiome regulates how we harvest energy from food.
-An imbalance can lead to increased calorie absorption and insulin resistance.
-Endotoxemia—the presence of bacterial toxins in the blood due to leaky gut—is a known driver of the chronic, low-grade inflammation that precedes obesity and diabetes.[8]
+An imbalance can contribute to increased calorie extraction and insulin resistance.
+A 2007 study in Diabetes linked “metabolic endotoxemia” (higher circulating endotoxin) with inflammation and insulin resistance in an experimental model.[8]

-Mental Health Disorders: The gut-brain axis is a bidirectional communication highway linking the enteric nervous system to the central nervous system.
-Dysbiosis can impair the production of neurotransmitters like serotonin, 90% of which is produced in the gut.
-This helps explain the frequent comorbidity between IBS (Irritable Bowel Syndrome) and anxiety or depression.[9]
+Mental Health Disorders: The gut-brain axis is a bidirectional communication network linking the enteric nervous system to the central nervous system.
+Dysbiosis may influence inflammation and gut-derived signaling molecules (including serotonin made in the gut, mostly for local GI function), while brain serotonin regulation remains separate.
+This may help explain the frequent comorbidity between IBS (Irritable Bowel Syndrome) and anxiety or depression without implying that gut changes alone “cause” mood disorders.[9]

 Symptoms and signals